lkubb/salt-tool-template-formula/{= cookiecutter.name | lower | replace(" ", "-") =}/docs/README.rst

   user:
 {!- if 'y' == cookiecutter.has_xdg !}

       # Force the usage of XDG directories for this user.
     xdg: true
 {!- endif !}

+{!- if 'n' != cookiecutter.has_completions !}

+      # Put shell completions into this directory, relative to user home.
+    completions: '.config/zsh/completions'
+{!- endif !}

 {!- if 'y' == cookiecutter.has_configsync !}